jaapkroe/minos/README.md

 - compute tetrahedral angles
 - print (number of) neighbors per atom

-The following functions are partially implemented (to be done)
+The following functions are partially implemented (see other git branches)
 - graph search of rings
 - k-space normal and height fluctions correlation functions